spring-guides/tut-spring-security-and-angular-js/single/README.md

 The `authenticate()` function sets an application-wide flag called `authenticated` which we have already used in our "home.html" to control which parts of the page are rendered.
 We do this using [`$rootScope`](https://docs.angularjs.org/api/ng/service/$rootScope) because it's convenient and easy to follow, and we need to share the `authenticated` flag between the "navigation" and the "home" controllers.
 Angular experts might prefer to share data through a shared user-defined service (but it ends up being the same mechanism).

 The `authenticate()` makes a GET to a relative resource (relative to the deployment root of your application) "/user".
-When called from the `login()` function it adds the Base64-encoded credentials in the headers.
+When called from the `login()` function it adds the Base64-encoded credentials in the headers so on the server it does an authentication and accepts a cookie in return.
 The `login()` function also sets a local `$scope.error` flag accordingly when we get the result of the authentication, which is used to control the display of the error message above the login form.

 ### The Currently Authenticated User